1971 Château Angélus

 This excellent work has paid off, since in 2012 this flagship of St Emilion is ranked among the largest and thus passes 1st Grand Cru Classé A, thus joining the prestigious Château Cheval Blanc, Château Ausone and Château Pavie

-The 1971 Château Angélus is a splendid bottle to shop.
+The 1971 Château Angélus is a bottle to collect.

 Château Angélus wines have a deep colour, fine and racy, with a great tannic structure that allows a great guard potential.